 Supplier Code of Conduct

-By requiring compliance with the Supplier Code of Conduct LKAB, ensures that we collaborate with suppliers who share our values with respect to sustainability and whose ambition is to develop in order to remain at the forefront in these areas.
-The requirements are based on the UN Global Compact, Children's Rights and Business Principles, the OECD's guidelines for multinational enterprises and the UN Guiding Principles on Business and Human Rights.
+LKAB’s Supplier Code of Conduct ensures that we collaborate with suppliers who share our values with respect to sustainability and whose ambition is to develop in order to remain at the forefront in these areas.
+The requirements are based on the UN Global Compact, UNICEF’s Children’s Rights and Business Principles, the OECD’s Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the UN Sustainable Development Goals.

-We also encourage our suppliers, in turn, to work in a similar manner with their suppliers to ensure that they also comply with our requirements.
-By working proactively in these areas and ensuring that the requirements are met, important steps are taken towards improving our operations.
+LKAB also encourages suppliers/contractors, in turn, to work in a similar manner with their suppliers/subcontractors to ensure compliance with the detailed requirements.
+By working proactively in these areas and ensuring that the requirements are met, important steps are taken towards the development of our operations and the entire value chain.
+For more information concerning the Supplier Code of Conduct, acceptance of Basic Requirements and information concerning ongoing procurements, please see LKAB’s supplier portal at www.lkab.com/leverantor

 Collective agreements and insurance rules